Florida State Road 953: History

-According to Joaquin Roy, a highly regarded professor from the University of Miami in his 1989 book "The Streets of Coral Gables"; Le Jeune Road was named after Charles Le Jeune (b.
+According to Joaquin Roy, a highly regarded professor from the University of Miami in his 1989 book "The Streets of Coral Gables"; LeJeune Road was named after Charles Le Jeune (b.
 1878, Belgium) who came to Florida around 1900 and acquired 140 acre of coral rock land on which he used dynamite to create tillable soil, and then cultivated orange, grapefruit and lime groves.
-The road that was the boundary of his property became known as Le Jeune Road.
+The road that was the boundary of his property became known as LeJeune Road.
 In 1914, Charles Le Jeune sold his groves to (George) Merrick, developer of Coral Gables, Florida, for $1,700,000.
 It runs adjacent to the east side and crosses the original entrance/exit to Miami International Airport.

 At one point during the 1960s, the entire route was to be upgraded to freeway status, but the plans were cancelled.
 Several attempts to upgrade LeJeune Road around Miami International Airport have been proposed, with all of them failing.

-Prior to 1983, Le Jeune Road was signed as State Road 913 south of North 103rd Street (SR 932); a designation now being applied to the Rickenbacker Causeway approach.
+Prior to 1983, LeJeune Road was signed as State Road 913 south of North 103rd Street (SR 932); a designation now being applied to the Rickenbacker Causeway approach.